Etruscan language: Mirrors

 About 2,300 specula are known from collections all over the world.
 As they were popular plunderables, the provenance of only a minority is known.
 An estimated time window is 530–100 BC.
 Most probably came from tombs.
 Many bear inscriptions naming the persons depicted in the scenes, so they are often called picture bilinguals.
-In 1979, Massimo Pallottino, then president of the Istituto di Studi Etruschi ed Italici initiated the Committee of the Corpus Speculorum Etruscanorum, which resolved to publish all the specula and set editorial standards for doing so.
+In 1979, Massimo Pallottino, then president of the Istituto di Studi Etruschi ed Italici, initiated the Committee of the Corpus Speculorum Etruscanorum, which resolved to publish all the specula and set editorial standards for doing so.
 Since then, the committee has grown, acquiring local committees and representatives from most institutions owning Etruscan mirror collections.
 Each collection is published in its own fascicle by diverse Etruscan scholars.

 Cistae

-A cista is a bronze container of circular, ovoid, or more rarely rectangular shape used by women for the storage of sundries.
+A cista (Latin for "basket") is a bronze container of circular, ovoid, or more rarely rectangular shape used by women for the storage of sundries.
 They are ornate, often with feet and lids to which figurines may be attached.
 The internal and external surfaces bear carefully crafted scenes usually from mythology, usually intaglio, or rarely part intaglio, part cameo.

-Cistae date from the Roman Republic of the fourth and third centuries BC in Etruscan contexts.
+Cistae date from the Roman Republic, mainly during the fourth and third centuries BC.
 They may bear various short inscriptions concerning the manufacturer or owner or subject matter.
 The writing may be Latin, Etruscan, or both.
-Excavations at Praeneste, an Etruscan city which became Roman, turned up about 118 cistae, one of which has been termed "the Praeneste cista" or "the Ficoroni cista" by art analysts, with special reference to the one manufactured by Novios Plutius and given by Dindia Macolnia to her daughter, as the archaic Latin inscription says.
+Excavations at Praeneste, a Latin city, turned up about 118 cistae, one of which has been termed "the Praeneste cista" or "the Ficoroni cista", with special reference to its Latin inscription which indicates that it was manufactured by Novios Plutius and given by Dindia Macolnia to her daughter.
 All of them are more accurately termed "the Praenestine cistae".